nahabi4/motion/README.md

 stretching after training

-start from 10 sets by 5 (increase to 10 sets by 12)
+start from 10 sets by 5, increase to 10 sets by 12, then either increase amount of sets (if you haven't higher weight) or increase weight of kettle-bell itself

 <https://youtu.be/sed8fDNyzM8>